Digital Nomad Life in Korea

 When we asked people living in Korea what life is like and how people spend their time, they said:

 "I am an expat wife and as such spend most evenings with our three children.
 It is rare for my husband to be home before 9pm so someone in a similar position to me has to be prepared to enjoy their own company and cope with all the homework too!
 By joining the above clubs and groups it's easy to develop a social network and be involved.
 We always have weekends together and try to visit somewhere different in Seoul.
 We enjoy our life here very much and even though I'm on my own a lot, I'm not lonely as such.
 By using prepaid calling cards, it's not expensive to ring Australia.
 We have cable TV and I enjoy reading so the nights are quickly occupied.
 For the men there is quite a lot more socialising after work than what we used to have at home, but that is part of the work ethic here.
-You set your own standards and guidelines," said one person in Seoul.
+You set your own standards and guidelines," explained one person living in Seoul, Korea.

 Where should I live in Korea?